 Off the Clock:

 Most jurisdictions do not allow workers’ compensation coverage for an injury brought on by the employee’s improper behavior.
-Horseplay, roughhousing and practical jokes that backfire on the employee causing an injury are not considered workers’ compensation.
-Note that an employee who is not a willing participant and who is injured by the horseplay or roughhousing of another is covered for workers’ compensation.
+Horseplay, roughhousing, and practical jokes that backfire on the employee causing an injury are not considered workers’ compensation.
+Note that an employee who is not a willing participant and is injured by the horseplay or roughhousing of another is covered for workers’ compensation.

 Fights and Assaults: